VP of Research

 Dr. Doyle received his bachelor’s degree in 1983 from the Department of Biocommunication Arts at the University of Illinois at Chicago (UIC) and his PhD in cell and structural biology from the University of Illinois at Urbana-Champaign (UIUC) in 1991.

+From 1989 to 1993, Dr. Doyle served as the Director of the Biomedical Visualization Laboratory at UIC.
 During his sabbatical at UIUC, while working with Dr. Paul Lauterbur (2003 Nobel Laureate), on the application of micro-MRI techniques to embryo imaging, Dr. Doyle created the Visible Embryo Project (VEP), a multi-institutional collaboration to create a national online "metacenter" computational and information resource on early human development.

 Dr. Doyle then moved to the University of California, San Francisco, where he served as Director for the Center for Knowledge Management.
 While at UCSF Medical Center, in 1993, Dr. Doyle led a research team that developed the fundamental web technologies that enabled browsers for the first time to act as platforms for fully interactive embedded applications, in the process pioneering revolutionary web technologies such as streaming media and Cloud computing.